sCrypt-Inc/scryptTS-docs/docs/how-to-write-a-contract/built-ins.md

 ### `loadArtifact`

-Function `static loadArtifact(artifactFile: Artifact | string | undefined = undefined)` loads the contract artifact file in order to initialize the contract class.
+Function `static loadArtifact(artifactFile: Artifact | string | undefined = undefined)` loads the contract artifact file from the path you passed in order to initialize the contract class.

 If no parameters are passed when calling, the function will load the artifact file from the default directory.
 This form is generally used when [testing](../how-to-test-a-contract.md#load-artifact) the contract.

-You can also manually specify the artifact file path, or pass the artifact itself directly.
+You can also pass the artifact itself directly.
 This form will be used when the method is called at the front end.

 ```ts
 import { TicTacToe } from './contracts/tictactoe';